-Loans from your account are permitted in accordance with the rules governing loans set by the IRS, your provider’s product, and the plan’s provisions.
-While loans from the plan may be made for any purpose, the Deptartment of Higher Education (DHE), which is the Plan Administrator, will determine your eligibility for a loan.
+Loans from your account are permitted in accordance with the rules governing loans set by the IRS, your Provider’s product, and the Plan’s provisions.
+While loans from the Plan may be made for any purpose, the Deptartment of Higher Education (DHE), which is the Plan Administrator, will determine your eligibility for a loan.

 Maximum Loan Amount: The maximum amount of your loan is generally the lesser of:

-You should contact your provider to determine your loan amount and submit a loan request to the company.
+You should contact your Provider to determine your maximum loan amount and submit a loan request to the company.
 Your Provider will report your loan application to the DHE.

 Minimum Loan Amount: The minimum loan from the Plan is $1,000.00

 Loan Repayment Period: The loan repayment period is generally five years; the minimum period is one year.
 Loans for use in purchasing your principal residence may be repaid over periods up to fifteen years.

 Outstanding Loans: You may have only two (2) loans from the Plan outstanding at any time.